Koriyama Castle

 Built: 1580

-Remaining remnants: Stone walls, moats, gate (moved)
+Remaining remnants: Stone walls, moats and gate (moved)

 Title: 100 more famous Japanese castles